-The Chantry Flat road and the trails out of Chantry are currently closed due to the Bobcat Fire - See the Forest Order - and are not expected to be open until April 2022.
+The Chantry Flat road and the trails out of Chantry are currently closed due to the Bobcat Fire - See the Forest Order - and are not expected to be open until April 2023.
+The road has been repaired.

 Chantry Flat is a great starting point for many runs and hikes depending on the distance or time you want to take.
 For the history and lots of information on the trails, check out the Santa Anita Canyon web site.
 A good short beginner route is about 3 mies round trip to Sturtevant Falls.
 The 5 mile Hoegees loop is popular for a taste of doing single tracks and rock hopping across a stream down a beautiful valley.
 The Mt.
 Zion Loop is a bit more challenging for 9 miles.
 If you want to do Mt.
 Wilson, many take the Sturtevant trail up and Upper winter Creek back for a round trip of about 15 miles.
 There is a good web site that has the mileage from Chantry Flats to various points on the trails - Sturtevant Falls, Mt.
 Wilson, Upper and Lower Winter Creek, Mt.
 Zion, Hoegee's...etc., check it out.
 Which ever trail you do, bring plenty of water, especially if it is hot, and some snacks as there is no place to replenish on the trail with the exception of Mt.
 Wilson.